19818794/alx-low_level_programming/README.md

 How to include guard your header files

-# C - Structures, typedef
+# Structures, typedef

 What are structures, when, why and how to use them

 How to use typedef

+# Function pointers

+What are function pointers and how to use them

+What does a function pointer exactly hold

+Where does a function pointer point to in the virtual memory